-- Boot Manager is validated on the platforms listed in Section 1.3. - Windows 8.1 OEs are operating systems supporting a "single user" mode where there is only one interactive user during a logon session. - Boot Manager is only in its Approved mode of operation when Windows is booted normally, meaning Debug mode is disabled and Driver Signing enforcement is enabled. - The Debug mode status and Driver Signing enforcement status can be viewed by using the bcdedit tool.
+- Boot Manager is validated on the platforms listed in Section 1.4. - Windows 10 OEs are operating systems supporting a "single user" mode where there is only one interactive user during a logon session.
+During the booting process, the OS is effectively in "single user" mode because there are not any logon sessions available yet. - The system must be configured such that the Approved SP 800-132 PBKDF is used for key derivation, rather than one of the non-Approved KDFs.
+This is done by enabling the System cryptography: Use FIPS compliant algorithms for encryption, hashing, and signing setting in Group Policy or Local Policy. - Boot Manager is only in its Approved mode of operation when Windows is booted normally, meaning Debug mode is disabled and Driver Signing enforcement is enabled.

+• The Debug mode status and Driver Signing enforcement status can be viewed by using the bcdedit tool.